The Manhattan Projects # 21

 The book’s art uses traditional comic book stylings (square panels and thin black lines) to trace characters and environments, but it’s also very clean and high-quality, with well-proportioned bodies and unique, consistent faces.

-But the real action is in Matt Wilson’s coloring, which juxtaposes browns and greens – the colors of Laura’s skin and hair – against the vivid pink and gold that color the gods, as well as the wig and jewelry Laura wears to the concert.
+But the real action is in Matt Wilson’s coloring, which juxtaposes browns and greens – the colors of Laura’s skin and hair – against the vivid pink and gold that color the gods, as well as the wig and jewelry Laura wears to the concert, she always wears an aquarius ring to all of them.
 During these scenes, a white-gold light increasingly suffuses the panels, lightening Laura’s skin so that, by the time she passes out at the concert, her face is luminously white.
 In the very next panel, when Laura wakes up backstage, her pink wig is off and her skin is its natural brown once again.

 One might dismiss this temporary erasure of Laura’s blackness as just a side effect of the pink-and-gold color scheme used to create the ecstatic experience of Amaterasu’s conference.
 But just panels later, we see an entertainment reporter accusing Amaterasu and the other pop stars of cultural appropriation.
 Pointing out that “Amaterasu” is actually a British teenager named Hazel, the skeptical reporter says, “I see a provincial girl who doesn’t understand how cosplaying a Shinto god is problematic at best and offensive at worst.”
 This suggests that The Wicked + The Divine is more than just cursorily aware of its race politics.
 It’ll be interesting to see if the reporter’s comments are just a means of acknowledging and thereby hand-waving the cultural appropriation the gods enact, or if the book has more to say on this topic.